Gain to Me ...

 A Sermon on Philippians 3:7Read more

 Becoming a Christian always involves change.
 There can be no new life without a putting to death of the old life.
 There can be no new way of living without a stopping of the old way of living.
 In this sermon on Philippians 3:7, Dr. Martyn Lloyd-Jones discusses the conversion of Paul and particular hindrances that were present for Paul, and can still hinder people from coming to the Lord.
 He shows that Paul could have boasted in his birth as a Jew, his ability and knowledge as a Pharisee, and his zeal and sincerity as a persecutor of the Church; however, none of these things sufficient to save anyone.
-The Doctor points out that many think that to be Christian is to be sincere, knowledgeable, and zealous about God and good things; however, none of these addresses our relationship with God or our sin.
+Dr. Lloyd-Jones points out that many think that to be Christian is to be sincere, knowledgeable, and zealous about God and good things; however, none of these addresses our relationship with God or our sin.
 In fact, Paul counts all of these things as trash in comparison with knowing Christ.
 Furthermore, no one can seek out God by the strength of his own mind.
 If anyone is to know God it will be through God’s self-revelation through His Word.
 Dr. Lloyd-Jones also discusses true fruit of a converted Christian and implores his listeners to examine themselves.